saltyorg/docs/docs/sandbox/apps/tqm.md

 ### 1. Setup

-Edit in your favorite code editor  (with json highlighting) or even a unix editor like nano.
+Edit in your favorite code editor  (with yaml highlighting) or even a unix editor like nano.

 ``` shell